yezil3/yezil3.github.io/_pages/about.md

 - April 2025: One paper has been accepted by IJCAI 2025.
 See you in Canada!

 - Jan.
 2025: Two papers have been accepted by The Web Conference 2025.
-See you in Washington, D.C.!
+See you in Australia!

 - Oct.
 2024: Two papers have been accepted by WACV 2025.
 See you in Tucson!